 BritMums’ founders are frequent commentators on parenting, blogging and other lifestyle topics.
-We have appeared on Radio 4′s Woman’s Hour and various BBC Radio programmes, and in Red Magazine, The Times, Independent, Guardian, The FT.
-We regularly speak at industry events and have served as judges on several awards schemes, including Tesco Mum of the Year, Funny Women, Dream a Big Dream and Editorial Intelligence.
+We have appeared on Radio 4′s Woman’s Hour and various BBC Radio programmes, LBC Radio, BBC News The Papers, Sky News and in Red Magazine, The Times, Independent, Guardian, The FT.
+We regularly speak at industry events and have served as judges on several awards schemes, including Mum of the Year, Funny Women, Dream a Big Dream and Editorial Intelligence.

 For all inquiries, please contact email@example.com.

 Hundreds of women – some of them pushing prams – are strolling around a room filled with brand representatives keen to court them.
 A chef from Morrisons, the supermarket chain, is demonstrating quick summer dessert recipes.
 Carnival Cruises is giving away plastic buckets and spades while Coca-Cola is handing out red footballs.
 A woman with a blender is showing how to make a vividly red raspberry and beetroot smoothie.
 A team from Wyndham Vacation Rentals is snapping pictures of women against a beach backdrop and entering them into a competition to win a family holiday.
 Read more.

 How to make your fortune writing about stuff you love

 “Brands of course are dying to get their hands on these women because it’s all about authentic voices, native content, storytelling,” says Susanna Scott, a blogger herself and organiser of BritMums, an annual conference for parent bloggers.
 Read more.
 And listen to the radio version too (it starts at 48 minutes 30 seconds).